 The Board of the Company periodically review and evaluate the risk management system of the Company so that the management controls the risks through properly defined network.
 Head of Departments shall be responsible for implementation of the risk management system as may be applicable to their respective areas of functioning and report to the Board and Audit Committee.

-To attain Companys Corporate Social Responsibility objective, Board has constituted Corporate Social Responsibility Committee (referred to as "CSR Committee") as per the provisions of Section 135 of the Companies Act, 2013.
+To attain Companys Corporate Social Responsibility objectives, Board has constituted Corporate Social Responsibility Committee (referred to as "CSR Committee") as per the provisions of Section 135 of the Companies Act, 2013.

-The Corporate Social Committee comprises of four Directors.
+The Corporate Social Committee comprises of three Directors.
 The names along with categories of the members at the meeting was as follows :

 The CSR projects or programs or activities undertaken by the Company as per the Companys CSR Policy in India only, which includes Adarsh Gram Yojana, Naturopathy, Health Camps.
 The Company prefer to take up projects for spending the amount earmarked for CSR at local areas and regions where the Company operates.